GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Linus Torvalds*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts